vigneshwarvj/GlobalFunCity_Web_Project/README.md

 - Scenario 1: Successfully view product details
     - Steps:
         1. Log in as a buyer.
-        2. Navigate to the product listing page.
+        2. Navigate to the Shop page.
+        3. Choose any one of the category.
+        4. View the list of available products.
-        3. Select a product to view its details.
+        5. Select a product to view its details.
     - Expected Result:
         - The user can view the details of the selected product.